aws-samples/eks-private-nat-gateway/postgres-setup/initialize.md

 ```

 Export the environmane variables in the **exports** file.
-Make sure to update the value of variable **DBHOST** to the endpoint URL of the Aurora PostgreSQL database.
+Make sure to set a password with the variabe **DBPASSWORD** and also update the value of variable **DBHOST** to the endpoint URL of the Aurora PostgreSQL database.
 ```
 source exports
 ```